 For those of you who have never eaten naan – it’s an oven-baked flat bread that you find in Indian restaurants.
 It’s made from white flour and baked in a tandoor oven; it comes out fluffy and soft and incredible.
 This batter can help you achieve that – minus the gluten.
-Just pour the batter into a greased or non-stick frying pan (eco-friendly if using non-stick) and cook until the batter is nice and fluffy.
-If you want to make a dessert crepe, use less batter to make a thinner crepe (see directions below).
+Just pour the batter onto a greased or (eco-friendly) non-stick frying pan or this steel crepe pan (it’s the best!) and cook until the batter is nice and fluffy.
+If you want to make a dessert crepe, use less batter to make a thinner crepe.

 Now keep in mind this is a Paleo recipe.
 If you’re used to eating naan every day, you’re obviously going to notice a huge difference.
 Just remember that this naan is good for you.
 And, it’s delicious.

 The three ingredients that make up this magical batter are: almond flour, tapioca flour and coconut milk (the kind that comes in a can and it must be full fat).
 If I’m making naan (or Pizza Crust or a tortilla), then I add a bit of salt.
 If I want this to be a dessert crepe, then I leave it as is.
 This batter is great because you can add whatever you want to it.
 Want some garlic naan?
 Add minced garlic.
 Want to throw some spices in the mix?
 Do it.
 Want to slather the naan with some incredible grass-fed ghee?
 Why wouldn’t you?!